subfuzion/docker-swarm-bootstrap/README.md

 # Local Docker Swarm Bootstrap

-This gist provides a convenient way to create a local swarm for testing, evaluation, and demo purposes.
-Instead of creating a local cluster of nodes the usual way using virtual machines, it exploits [Docker in Docker](https://hub.docker.com/_/docker/), originally developed by Docker engineer and containerizer of all things, [Jérôme Petazzoni](https://twitter.com/jpetazzo).
+`swarm-bootstrap` provides a convenient way to create a local swarm for testing, evaluation, and demo purposes.
+It exploits [Docker in Docker](https://hub.docker.com/_/docker/), originally developed by Docker engineer and containerizer of all things, [Jérôme Petazzoni](https://twitter.com/jpetazzo).

-What this means is that instead of creating a bunch of virtual machine (typically using [Docker Machine](https://docs.docker.com/machine/overview/)), we can simply start a number of Docker engines running inside of their own containers on the host.
-This provides a very fast and lightweight way to get "nodes" running to form a swarm for running and testing services.
+What this means is that instead of creating a bunch of virtual machines (typically using [Docker Machine](https://docs.docker.com/machine/overview/)) we can simply start a number of Docker engines running inside of their own containers on the host.
+This provides a very fast and lightweight way to create "nodes" to form a swarm for running and testing services.

-However, the script isn't meant to be running on the host.
-Instead, it is meant to be run from a container that is on the same network as the rest of the containers will be running in to simplify things and allow accessing nodes by their names.
+However, the script isn't meant to be run on the host.
+Instead, it is meant to be run from a container on the host that share the same network as the rest of the containers to simplify provisioning and allow nodes to be accessed using their names.
 Therefore, the first step in making things work will be to create a bridge network called `hostnet`.

 One of the containers will be used to host a registry service that the other containers will use to access any local images you build that haven't been pushed to the public Docker